nikhilkeshavmali/nikhil.demo/README.md

 # nikhil.demo
-This us my first repository
+This is my first repository